berndpfrommer/tagslam_root/README.md

     sudo apt install python-catkin-tools

-TagSLAM's backend is based on GTSAM:
+TagSLAM's backend is based on GTSAM, so you will need to add a PPA:

     sudo apt-add-repository ppa:bernd-pfrommer/gtsam
     sudo apt update

+To install GTSAM, first remove the older version that is no longer in the PPA:

+	sudo apt remove gtsam

+Then install the new GTSAM version:

-    sudo apt install gtsam
+	sudo apt install libgtsam-unstable4 libgtsam4 libgtsam-dev libgtsam-unstable-dev

 Clone the full repo including all submodules, into a a new catkin workspace (``tagslam_root``):